-5 6 The data collection process should always be guided by data quality considerations.
-In practice, the data used 7 in a product inventory may be a mix of measured, calculated and estimated data from both primary and 8 secondary data sources.
-However, the type of data does not provide an indication of the data's quality, so the 9 appropriateness of each data source should be independently judged based on its quality.
-The subsequent 10 text summarizes the types of data available for a product inventory:
+6 7 The data collection process should always be guided by data quality considerations.
+In practice, the data used 8 in a product inventory may be a mix of measured, calculated and estimated data from both primary and 9 secondary data sources.
+However, the type of data does not provide an indication of the data's quality, so the 10 appropriateness of each data source should be independently judged based on its quality.
+The subsequent 11 text summarizes the types of data available for a product inventory:

 Site specific process data (primary data): These data come from the production sites associated with the processes within the system boundary.
-They include emissions factors, 13 activity data and/or emissions.
+They include direct emission measurements and/or activity data.
 The challenge with site specific process data is disaggregating data for an entire production site to a single product / process.
 For example, allocating annual average electricity consumption from one production site to the specific processes used in the production of a specific product(s).
-Allocation procedures are described in
+Allocation procedures are described in Chapter 8.

-16 Chapter 8.